 The Fund does not have employees and its activities are directed and managed by the service providers of the Umbrella Fund, all of which are related parties.
-Related parties include those entities and individuals that have the ability to control or exercise significant influence over the Fund in making financial or operational decisions, and entities that are controlled, jointly controlled or significantly influenced by them.
+Related parties include those entities and individuals that can control or exercise significant influence over the Fund in making financial or operational decisions, and entities that are controlled, jointly controlled or significantly influenced by them.